cslarsen/csl.name/_drafts/python-jit-compiler.md

         PROT_WRITE = 0x02
         MAP_FAILED = -1 # voidptr actually

-We can now proceed to set up the signatures for the C functions we will call:
+Although not strictly required, it is very useful to tell ctypes the signature of the functions we'll use.
+That way, we'll get exceptions if we mix invalid types.

     # Set up sysconf
     sysconf = libc.sysconf
     sysconf.argtypes = [ctypes.c_int]
     sysconf.restype = ctypes.c_long

-    # Get pagesize
+This tells ctypes that `sysconf` is a function that takes a single integer and produces a long integer.
+To actually fetch the page size, we can now just cal

     PAGESIZE = sysconf(_SC_PAGESIZE)

-Our block of code will be interpreted as unsigned 8-bit bytes, so declare a pointer type for it:
+The machine code will be interpreted as unsigned 8-bit bytes, so we need to declare a new ctypes pointer:

     # 8-bit unsigned pointer type
     c_uint8_p = ctypes.POINTER(ctypes.c_uint8)

-Finally, we just dish out the signatures from the rest of the functions that we will use.
-These can be seen from the manual pages for `mmap`, `munmap`, `mprotect` and `strerror`.
+Below we just dish out the remaining signatures for the functions that we'll use.
+For error reporting, it's good to have the `strerror` function available.
+We'll use `munmap` to destroy the machine code block after we're done with it.
+It lets the operating system reclaim that memory.

     strerror = libc.strerror
     strerror.argtypes = [ctypes.c_int]